garnertb/suite-qgis-plugin/doc/source/manual/gui.rst

 .. image:: dragdrop_external.png
 	:align: center

-In general, any operation that can be performed draggin a QGIS layer item within the Explorer tree can also be performed draggin an element it the QGIS browser that represetns a layer.
+In general, any operation that can be performed dragging a QGIS layer item within the Explorer tree can also be performed draggin an element in the QGIS browser that represents a layer.

 Also, elements from the explorer can be dropped onto the QGIS canvas.
 GeoServer layers can be dropped onto the QGIS canvas to add them to the project.
 The corresponding WFS/WCS layer will be created as in the case of using the *Add to QGIS project* menu option, already described.
-Notice that, however, the style of the layer will not be used in this case, and the layer that will be added to the QGIs project will have a default style assigned to it.
+Notice that, however, the style of the layer will not be used in this case, and the layer that will be added to the QGIS project will have a default style assigned to it.

 Dragging and dropping a PostGIS table will cause a new layer to be added to the QGIS project, based on that table.

+Dragging and dropping a GeoGit tree will not cause a new QGIS layer to be created.
+The *Add to project* menu has to be used instead on the GeoGit tree.